 Becoming familiar with the MLP: to begin, the group should discuss the MLP and refer to the Geels article (2005) that documents the historical socio-technical transition from horse-drawn carriage to automobile (see diagram below).
-The MLP distinguishes between three systems levels; the landscape (large and slow moving social/economic/political/cultural/environmental events); the regime (networks, groups and institutions and/or infrastructure that can become ‘entrenched’); and the niche (small, informal ‘protected’ spaces where innovations can be developed, risks taken and norms challenged).
-Socio-technical systems have similar anatomy and dynamics as wicked problems that include: beliefs and norms, designed artifacts and communications and large infrastructural systems.
+The MLP distinguishes between three systems levels; The Landscape (large and slow moving social/economic/political/cultural/environmental events); The Regime (networks, groups and institutions and/or infrastructure that can become ‘entrenched’); and The Niche (small, informal ‘protected’ spaces where innovations can be developed, risks taken and norms challenged).
+Socio-technical systems have similar anatomy and dynamics as wicked problems, that include: beliefs and norms, designed artifacts and communications and large infrastructural systems and all manner of practices and behaviors.
 Donella Meadows’ article “Places to intervene in a System” can be a useful guide for thinking about which factors are likely to trigger the most significant systems-level change.
 An initial discussion is a good way for the group to ‘play’ with the MLP and practice thinking between systems levels to see their interconnections and non-linear dynamics.

 Situating the wicked problem within the MLP: Using the Geels diagram as a guide, develop a visual map that situates the wicked problem within a socio-technical (MLP) context.
-To begin, work informally at a white board with post-its.
-What are the factors at the landscape and/or regime levels that are connected to the problem?
+Begin by working with post-its on the MLP project canvas to map answers to questions such as: What are historic and current factors at the landscape and/or regime levels that are creating/exacerbating the problem?
 What are the factors at the regime level that might be barriers to solutions proposed at the niche level?
 Note that the Geels diagram maps an historical transition in hindsight.
-Assignment 2 challenges students to understand a problem in the present in order to propose strategic interventions aimed at transitioning the entire system toward a more sustainable future.
+Assignment 3 challenges students to understand the historic origins of the problem up to the present in order to propose strategic interventions aimed at transitioning the entire system toward a more sustainable future.
 For example: the wicked problem of Ojai’s water shortage is connected to climate change, a condition that exists at the landscape level.
-The problem also exists at the regime level in a number of ways including ‘entrenched’ cultural norms (attitudes about water use, hygiene, aesthetics connected to gardens etc.) and an inefficient and outdated water infrastructure (that results in loss of fresh water and inefficient irrigation and purification technologies).
+The problem also exists at the regime level in a number of ways including ‘entrenched’ cultural norms/practices/behaviors (attitudes about water use, hygiene, aesthetics connected to gardens etc.) and an inefficient and outdated water infrastructure (that results in loss of fresh water and inefficient irrigation and purification technologies).

-These landscape and regime-level issues have opened up opportunities for innovation in a number of areas at the niche level (such as new technologies aimed at water purification).
+These landscape and regime-level issues have opened up opportunities for innovation in a number of areas at the niche level (such as new technologies aimed at water purification and a new openness to legislation taxing water use).
 We say ‘opened opportunities’ because these new technologies did not/could not gain traction until climate change led to the critical lack of water that could not be solved within the existing regime structure.
-The group should attempt to map the various technologies, infrastructural systems, businesses, practices and services and ‘norms’ that are connected to the wicked problem from a socio-technical point of view.
+Each team should attempt to map the various technologies, infrastructural systems, businesses, practices and services and ‘norms’ that are connected to the wicked problem from a socio-technical point of view.
 Pay particular attention to where barriers lie or where what the socio-technical researchers refer to as ‘path dependence’ may exist, because these are often points of opportunity for seeding systems-level change.

 At this stage, simply discuss what ‘types’ of projects might help address the problem and note them on the diagram as well as existing projects and initiatives related to the problem.
 Existing and potential solutions will likely exist at all three levels within the socio-technical system and will involve action in many areas (economic, technological, political, infrastructural and social; i.e. changing mindsets, cultural norms and everyday practices).
 Once existing and proposed solutions are indicated on the diagram, the group should discuss which of these have the potential to trigger the greatest degree of change in the system and how they might be connected for greater leverage.
 For instance, conceiving a new policy aimed at water conservation could be reinforced by projects aimed at educating citizens about water use and providing them with information and initiatives that encourage them to change their mindsets about water use and support behaviors aimed at conserving water.
 Try to identify as many intervention points as possible in the system and identify what type of solution would best be situated there.